stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 Any change that alters packed bytes emitted for an already-supported value requires a new packed version.
 An incompatible change to the value-shape grammar requires a new descriptor version.

-A reader MUST validate each stream's explicit version before parsing the remainder of that stream and MUST NOT probe alternative grammars.
+A reader MUST validate the explicit version of each record or descriptor before parsing its remaining bytes and MUST NOT probe alternative grammars.

 Readers MUST fail closed on unsupported versions.
 Within one version, writers MUST NOT emit two different physical representations for the same canonical value.